RJauslin/PatPilr/README.md

 ### Remove 'N'

 This function simply remove sequences of a fasta or a fastq files that contains a nucleotide 'N'.

+**IMPORTANT** : sequences will be appended to the output file.
+Hence you should erase your file if your would like to recall the function or be sure that the output file does not exist.

 * **fasta**